 The correct amount of insulation in your attic will help reduce your energy bills.
-Attics are one of the easiest places in a Maryland house to insulate, especially if you'd like to “cap” your existing attic insulation (add insulation to what you already have).
+Attics are one of the easiest places in a house to insulate, especially if you'd like to “cap” your existing attic insulation (add insulation to what you already have).

-Before insulating or deciding whether to add insulation to your Maryland attic, visit the U.S. Department of Energy’s website, to see if your existing insulation measures up.
+Before insulating or deciding whether to add insulation to your attic, visit the U.S. Department of Energy’s website, to see if your existing insulation measures up.
 Chances are it doesn’t match-up to current government recommendations.

-Our attic insulation specialists in Maryland measure your existing insulation during our Animal Entry inspections and let you know if you need to add more insulation to match the U.S. Department of Energy’s guidelines.
+Our attic insulation specialists in measure your existing insulation during our Animal Entry inspections and let you know if you need to add more insulation to match the U.S. Department of Energy’s guidelines.
 Many insulation materials can be difficult to work with.
 Let the professionals at Critter Control do your insulation installation.
 We can also remove insulation that has been soiled/damaged and dispose of it for you.

 Warning: If you think you have vermiculite insulation in your attic, there's a chance it could contain asbestos.
 Don't disturb it.
 Only insulation contractors certified to handle and remove asbestos should deal with vermiculite insulation.